HectorRicardo/simple-music-app/README.md

     interested in this section.
 It's an Android-specific abstraction.
 We need to "wrap" the player in a Android-specific standalone media-player-module so that it's callable from the Android-specific media controllers.
-    - Since the media controllers can live in different apps/processes than the player, the controller-player communication might need to be handled externally by the OS, rather than by your app.
+    - Since some of the media controllers live in different apps/processes than the player, the controller-player communication might need to be handled externally by the OS, rather than by your app.
-    - Thus, the OS needs to be able to identify your player as a standalone media-player-module.
+    - Thus, the OS needs to be able to identify your player as a standalone, callable media-player-module.
-    - The way your player becomes an Android standalone media-player-module is by adhering to a certain API.
+    - The way your player becomes an Android standalone, callable media-player-module to the OS's eyes is by adhering to a certain API.
     - This API is definitely different from the API we discussed in the previous bullet (since this an Android-specific API).